 It was the summer before the pandemic.
 My husband painstakingly built my greenhouse with the help of neighbours and then needed the rest of the summer to recuperate (ha!).
-The seedlings I had sowed with with anticipation in wide baking pans under cozy armchairs indoors moved to their new home in the greenhouse.
+The seedlings I had sowed with anticipation in wide baking pans under cozy armchairs indoors moved to their new home in the greenhouse.
 There, they sprang to life with such speed and abundance that I realized for a first time – I have a crop of microgreens!

 We had long been sprouting mung beans, alfalfa and radish on the kitchen counter.
 But I realized with the sprouting kit we originally used was gimmicky, since we could sprout in 2 days in any bowl of shallow clean water (changing water ever 12 hours).